BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_cpp/Cpp_packages/Containers/map/README.md

         + > The first line means that you're reserving space upfront for `4096` elements — this would be a waste of time if your hashmap ends up being smaller than that.
 When my hashmap was expected to be much larger, I was still using `4096`, although I never really thought about it deeply.
         + > The `max_load_factor` of `f` roughly says that the maps could take `1/f` times more memory, but should be faster.
 Hence, this should be only used if memory is not a problem, and `0.25` is a sensible default value.
 I sometimes use lower values like `0.1` when I'm really optimizing for time, but it seems decreasing f further gives diminishing returns.
   * **gorbunov**:
-    + > unordered_map's amortized time complexity bound is not specified.
+    + > `unordered_map`'s amortized time complexity bound is not specified.
 Only average time complexity is said to be constant for search, insertion and removal.
 [Source](http://en.cppreference.com/w/cpp/container/unordered_map).
-    + > Note: if amortized bound would also be constant, the solution utilizing unordered_map would have passed.
+    + > Note: if amortized bound would also be constant, the solution utilizing `unordered_map` would have passed.